-Over 152 billion pounds of 400 million year old dolomite limestone has been blasted and removed from the Thornton Composite Reservoir since 1998, and the very last blast will take place on Monday, Sept.
-23 at 11 a.m.
+Over 152 billion pounds of 400 million year old dolomite limestone has been blasted and removed from the Thornton Composite Reservoir since 1998, and the very last blast took place on Monday, Sept.
+23.

 Located along interstate 80 in southern Cook County, this important component of the Metropolitan Water Reclamation District of Greater Chicago's (MWRD's) Tunnel and Reservoir Plan will be operational by December 2015.

-The MWRD executed an agreement with the owner of the Thornton quarry 14 years ago to mine the north lobe of the quarry for use as a component of the MWRD's Tunnel and Reservoir Plan (TARP).
+The MWRD executed an agreement with the owner of the Thornton quarry 15 years ago to mine the north lobe of the quarry for use as a component of the MWRD's Tunnel and Reservoir Plan (TARP).